 After the service, which usually lasts about an hour, coffee and tea are available in the hall behind the church and visitors are very welcome to come through and socialise.

 A huge variety of activities takes place at Wardie (around 750 people use the buildings every week) and these are widely advertised on the church website and on notice boards around the church buildings.
-Something for everyone!
+There is something for everyone!